Term of the Moment

 iPhone 15, Plus, Pro and Pro Max (September 2023)

 USB Type C connector replaces Lightning with Pro Max and USB 3.0 port (other models USB 2.0).
 A C-to-Lightning cable is included.
-With Dynamic Island on all models, top two models use Apple's most advanced A17 system-on-chip (see Apple A series).
+With Dynamic Island on all models, top two models use Apple's most advanced A17 system-on-chip (after the iPhone 16 introduction, new iPhone 15 models use the A16 chip (see Apple A series).
 Ultra Wideband is upgraded (see UWB).
 Wireless charging jumps from 7.5W to 15W along with a periscope-like telephoto lens on the Pro Max.

 iPhone 14, Plus, Pro and Pro Max (September 2022)